theramiyer/blog/content/post/2020/2020-09-08-sushant-is-no-more.md

 - covid-19
 ---

-Death of Bollywood actors had started to seem like a norm in the second quarter of this year.
-I am not a Bollywood buff; I am choosy about the films I watch, I seldom watch Bollywood, and am not a "fan" of anyone, though I do like some actors more than others.
+The number of Bollywood stars to die in three months was abnormally high in the second quarter of this year.
 Death of any human is sad.
-I felt sorry for his death, irrespective of the circumstances.
+The circumstances of the death of Sushant Singh Rajput were salt to the wound.

 I subscribe to _The Hindu_, and the story did not get much prominence.
 I wondered why, because the news of the death of Irrfan Khan and Rishi Kapoor had smacked us right in our face.
-The Sushant death piece also carried suicide helpline numbers.
+The piece about Sushant's death also carried suicide helpline numbers.
 My eyes narrowed.
 Thoughts work fast.
-My brain instantly took me to the _Werther Effect_; I had read about it in a book on psychology.
+My brain instantly took me to the _Werther Effect_; I had read about it.
 I searched.
 And I found the {{< smallcaps WHO >}} guidelines on reporting suicide[^1566402e], whose _Quick Reference_ reads:

 [^1566402e]: [Preventing Suicide: A Resource for Media Professionals](https://www.who.int/mental_health/prevention/suicide/resource_media.pdf) ({{< smallcaps WHO >}})